MicrosoftDocs/dynamics365smb-docs/business-central/product-help-and-support.md

 The following list describes how you can access the Help pane and whether cards are added to it:

-- Choose the *Learn more* link on a tooltip for a field

-  The following card is added to the Help pane:

-  - The field's tooltip
-- Choose the *Learn more* link on a tooltip for an action
 - Choose the Help menu item (the question mark in the top-right corner)
 - Use the <kbd>Ctrl</kbd>+<kbd>F1</kbd> keyboard shortcut from anywhere